gearsix/sya/README.md

 **POSIX (Linux, MacOS, BSD)**

-	pyinstaller ./sya-pyqt.py -F --windowed --add-data "./folder.png:." --add-data "./file.png:." --add-data "./sya.png:." --add-data "FFMPEG:." --add-data "YT-DLP:."
+	pyinstaller ./sya-pyqt.py -F --windowed --add-data "./folder.png:." --add-data "./file.png:." --add-data "./sya.png:." --add-data "$FFMPEG:." --add-data "$YT-DLP:."

 **Windows**

-	pyinstaller ./sya-pyqt.py -F --windowed --add-data ".\folder.png;." --add-data ".\file.png;." --add-data ".\sya.png;." --add-data "FFMPEG;." --add-data "YT-DLP;."
+	pyinstaller ./sya-pyqt.py -F --windowed --add-data ".\folder.png;." --add-data ".\file.png;." --add-data ".\sya.png;." --add-data "$FFMPEG;." --add-data "$YT-DLP;."

-- Make sure you have a *yt-dlp* binary available, the filepath of this is referred to as *YT-DLP*.
+- Make sure you have a *yt-dlp* binary available, the filepath of this is referred to as *$YT-DLP*.
-- Make sure you have a *ffmpeg* binary available, the filepath of this is referred to as *FFMPEG*.
+- Make sure you have a *ffmpeg* binary available, the filepath of this is referred to as *$FFMPEG*.
 - In some cases, I've found the path of PyQt5 has had to be explicitly given to *pyinstaller*:
 `--path <site-packages filepath>\PyQt5`